Not a Member?

 Adults: 4g/day (4 caps qd or 2 caps bid).

 Increases in ALT levels without a concurrent increase in AST levels reported.
-Increased LDL-C levels reported; monitor LDL-C levels periodically during therapy.
+May increase LDL levels; monitor LDL levels periodically during therapy.
 Contains ethyl esters of omega-3 fatty acids (eicosapentaenoic acid [EPA] and docosahexaenoic acid [DHA]), obtained from oil of several fish sources; caution with known hypersensitivity to fish and/or shellfish.
-Recurrent atrial fibrillation/flutter (A-fib/flutter) reported in patients with paroxysmal or persistent A-fib, particularly within the first 2-3 months of initiating therapy; not indicated for the treatment of A-fib/flutter.
+Recurrent symptomatic atrial fibrillation/flutter (A-fib/flutter) reported in patients with paroxysmal or persistent A-fib, particularly within the first 2-3 months of initiating therapy.
 Assess TG levels carefully before initiating therapy and monitor TG levels periodically during therapy.

 Eructation, taste perversion, dyspepsia.